OctopusDeploy/docs/docs/api-and-integration/bamboo/bamboo-plugin.md

 There are a number of typical steps that are required to push a package to Octopus Deploy and deploy a release:

 1. Build the application with Bamboo.
-2. Create an archive with a tool like tar or 7zip complying with the Octopus Deploy [versioning requirements](https://octopus.com/docs/packaging-applications/versioning-in-octopus-deploy).
+2. Create an package that contains the application files.
 3. Push the package to Octopus Deploy.
 4. Create a release in Octopus Deploy.
 5. Deploy a release with Octopus Deploy.

-Let's take a look at the steps that you could use to push a Java WAR file built with Maven to Octopus Deploy.

 ## 1. Build the Application
-We'll assume that there is already a Bamboo build plan in place that produces a WAR file using Maven.
-The [Bamboo Documentation](https://confluence.atlassian.com/bamboo/maven-289277038.html) describes how this is done.
+We'll assume that there is already a Bamboo build plan in place that successfully builds an application.

 ## 2. Create the Package
-With the WAR file built, we need to add it to an archive that complies with the Octopus Deploy [versioning requirements](https://octopus.com/docs/packaging-applications/versioning-in-octopus-deploy).
+With the application built, we need to add it to an archive that complies with the Octopus Deploy [versioning requirements](https://octopus.com/docs/packaging-applications/versioning-in-octopus-deploy).
 In this example we will stick to a simple `AppName.Major.Minor.Patch` semver format.

-Pushing the package to Octopus Deploy is done with the `Octopus Deploy: Pack Packages` task.
-In addition to the [common configuration fields](#commonConfiguration), this task requires the name of the package, the version number of the package, the base folder containing the files to be packaged, paths to be included in the package, and overwriting any existing package files.
+Creating the package is done with the `Octopus Deploy: Pack Packages` task.
+In addition to the [common configuration fields](#commonConfiguration), this task requires the name of the package, the type of package to create, the version number of the package, the base folder containing the files to be packaged, paths to be included in the package, and enabling any existing package files to be overwritten.

 This steps runs the [pack command](https://octopus.com/docs/packaging-applications/nuget-packages/using-octo.exe) on the command line tool.